nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `task sort s/a` will change the task list in the GUI to show a task list sorted by description alphabetical order

+### Undo Command : `undo`

+Undoes the previous command and reverts the TaskBook to the previous state.
+A _minimum_ of 15 previous states are guaranteed to be kept in the history, if there are that many commands executed.
+Note: not all commands cause a change in state.

+Format: `undo`

+Examples:
+* `task todo m/Bob d/Add undo feature` - some command that causes a change in state
+* `undo` will undo the previous command

+### Redo Command : `redo`

+Redoes the previous undo action and reverts the TaskBook to a previously undone state.

+Format: `redo`

+Examples:
+* `task delete i/1` - some command that causes a change in state
+* `undo` will undo the previous command
+* `redo` will revert the state such that the task is deleted

 ### Exiting the program : `bye`

 Ends the application.